-Since 2011 the ViKtoria team has been active in supporting the growth of entrepreneurial ecosystems in various sectors in East Africa.
-Engagements Include:
+Since 2011, the ViKtoria team has been actively supporting the growth of entrepreneurial ecosystems in various sectors in East Africa.
+Our engagements include:

-We have also coached many innovative start-ups, supporting strategic planning and capital raising activities.
-Our team has helped start-ups raise grant funding from donors and convertible debt finance from angel investors.
-The team continues to work with market leading local and international clients in an advisory capacity, with a focus on entrepreneurial finance in East Africa.
-We've garnered key insights and substantial experience from engagements and research conducted in East Africa, as well as reviewing the global body of kowledge on startup ecosystem development.
+Viktoria also works with leading local and international clients in an advisory capacity, with a focus on entrepreneurial finance in East Africa.
+We've garnered key insights and substantial experience from engagements and research conducted in East Africa, as well as reviewing the global body of knowledge on startup ecosystem development.

-Our research has led us to conclude that the key factor to the growth of entrepreneurial activity in any one sector is the number of success stories that sector generates.
-Particularly that it only takes a small number of big successes to drive growth.
-As such in 2015 ViKtoria Solutions launched ViKtoria Ventures – a start-up ecosystem development venture focused on attracting local and international angel investors to the best start-ups to emerge in the innovation space in East Africa.
+Our research has led us to conclude that the key factor to the growth of entrepreneurial activity in any one sector is the number of success stories that sector generates; it only takes a small number of big successes to drive growth.
+To effect this, ViKtoria Solutions launched ViKtoria Ventures in 2015 – a start-up ecosystem development venture focused on attracting local and international angel investors to the best start-ups emerging in East Africa’s innovation space.

-Business valuation, the process and set of procedures used when estimating the economic value of a business, is paramount for several reasons including; fundraising, establishing a fair market value for equity transactions, and periodic reporting to investors, among other reasons.
-We have over 28 years of team work experience in company valuation and have specific experience in valuation in the early stages of companies.
+Business valuation, the process and set of procedures used when estimating the economic value of a business, is paramount for several reasons including fundraising, establishing a fair market value for equity transactions, periodic reporting to investors, among others.
+Here at Viktoria we have over 28 years of team work experience in company valuation with specific experience in valuation in the early stages of companies.
 Our most recent assignment was valuing a software company that was looking to expand to new markets.
-The objectives of the exercise were to determine whether the current business had created shareholder wealth and the value shareholders are likely to derive from the expansion.
-The model was also be to be used for fundraising purposes.
+The objectives were: to determine whether the current business had created shareholder wealth and, the value shareholders are likely to derive from the expansion.
+The model used for fundraising purposes was business-to-business.

 Once a non-binding offer letter is signed between the entrepreneur and the interested investor, the next step is to identify the goals of the two parties, which tend to be strategic and/or financial.
-Both parties then establish the different alternatives that can help them achieve these goals as well as how to share risks.
-Our team has experience in deal structuring including reviewing term sheets, recommending acquisition vehicles or entity types, resolving accounting issues, and advising on capital structuring.
-We appreciate that tax is a key consideration in investments and we seek to address these with the help of outside consultants.
+Both parties then establish steps to help them achieve these goals as well as how to share risks.
+Our team has experience in deal structuring in areas of reviewing term sheets, recommending acquisition vehicles or, entity types, resolving accounting issues, and advising on capital structuring.
+We appreciate that tax is a key consideration in investments and we seek to address these with the help of outsourced consultants.
 We have helped several early stage ventures review their term sheets and shareholder agreements to arrive at optimal structures that favor both them and the investors.

-We are involved with a couple of funds helping them source for deals, carry out due diligence, close the investments, monitor their portfolios once invested in and finally manage the exit process.
-We are currently providing fund management services to HEVA Fund, which is a fund for Creatives in Kenya and InReturn East Africa fund where we help manage their portfolio while looking for exit routes.
-We are also in the process of raising a fund focused on scalable early stage business in Kenya
+We work with several funds in helping them source for deals, carry out due diligence, close the investments, monitor their portfolios once invested in and manage the exit process.
+We are currently providing fund management services to HEVA Fund, a fund for Creatives in Kenya, and InReturn East Africa fund where we help manage their portfolio while searching for an exit.
+We are also in the process of raising a fund focused on scalable early stage business in Kenya.

-I had over 6 years experience in the financial services sector, before jumping into entrepreneurship in 2011, I was Head of Research at Stanbic Investment Management Services (part of the South Africa headquartered Standard Bank Group).
-I have tertiary education qualifications in Law, Accounting and Finance which are invaluable to start-ups & SME’s.
-I completed an International MBA with an emphasis on Entrepreneurship at Vlerick Management School in Belgium in 2011.
-I am a part-time Lecturer at Strathmore University giving courses in Entrepreneurial finance and a training partner of the East Africa Venture Capital Association on matters relating to finance and investment.
+Stephen had over 6 years of experience in the financial services sector before jumping into entrepreneurship in 2011.
+He has tertiary education qualifications in Law, Accounting and Finance and completed an International MBA with an emphasis on Entrepreneurship at Vlerick Management School in Belgium in 2011.
+As a part-time Lecturer at Strathmore University, he gives courses in Entrepreneurial finance and as a training partner of the East Africa Venture Capital Association on matters relating to finance and investment.

-I have over 4 years’ experience in the financial services industry obtained while working with an investment group helping to analyze and manage their investment portfolio.
-I have a vast experience in appraisal of deals and financial analysis.
-Have been involved in the preparation of several research and appraisal reports that guide investment decisions.
-I have an MBA in Finance and Banking from Limkokwing University, Malaysia and a Bachelor’s degree in Actuarial Science from JKUAT.
+Keziah has over 4 years’ experience in the financial services industry obtained while working with an investment group helping to analyze and manage their investment portfolio.
+She also has vast knowledge in appraisal of deals and financial analysis and has been involved in the preparation of several research and appraisal reports that guide investment decisions.
+Keziah has an MBA in Finance and Banking from Limkokwing University, Malaysia and a Bachelor’s degree in Actuarial Science from JKUAT.

-I have a background in Financial Economics having graduated from Strathmore University.
-I have also completed a course on alternative investments in Private Equity & Venture Capital.
-Throughout my prior work experience, I have gained relevant analytical and critical thinking skills.
-I am currently managing a fund and guiding their investment decisions by carrying out due diligence exercises, building financial models to asses the financial viability of the businesses among other functions.
+Sharleen has a background in Financial Economics having graduated from Strathmore University and has completed a course on alternative investments in Private Equity & Venture Capital.
+Throughout prior work experience she gained relevant analytical and critical thinking skills and is currently managing a fund, guiding investment decisions by carrying out due diligence exercises and building financial models to assess the financial viability of the businesses among other functions.
 Sharleen is also the chairlady of an investment group – Efuru-Zola - which facilitates wealth creation among young women.

 Robert Yawe is the Managing Director of KAY System Technologies Ltd, an ICT company involved in the design and implementation of LAN and WAN systems.
-He is also the Corporate Mentor to Synergy Systems Ltd, a software development house with a niche on financial applications using the software as a service (SAS) model.
-Robert is passionate about early-stage companies and their development, and participates actively either as an angel investor or as a coach and mentor, based on his many years’ experience in building companies from the ground up.
-In addition to this, he is a panel member and mentor at @iBiz Africa, a business incubator based at Strathmore University in Nairobi.
+He is also the Corporate Mentor to Synergy Systems Ltd, a software development house with a niche on financial applications.
+Robert is passionate about early-stage companies for many years in their development, participating actively either as an angel investor or coach and mentor.
+In addition to this, he is a panel member and mentor at @iBiz Africa, a business incubator based at Strathmore University, Nairobi.

-Yaron has been working in the financial services industry since 2002, including 3 years at a major global investment bank in London and since early 2009 has been in Kenya.
-Yaron utilises extensive experience and relationships in the financial services sector, and networks in East Africa, in order to facilitate investment and business development for entrepreneurs.
-He has a Masters degree from the University of London, is a holder of the Investment Management Certificate Issued by the CFA Society of the UK, and is a fellow of the Geological Society of London.
-During his time in Kenya he has successfully shepherded several early stage businesses towards and through venture capital stage investment from a range of debt, equity and grant sources in the technology, agriculture and renewable energy sectors.
+Yaron has been in the financial services industry since 2002, 3 years at a major global investment bank in London, and has been in Kenya since early 2009.
+Yaron utilizes extensive experience and relationships/networks in the financial services sector to facilitate investment and business development for entrepreneurs.
+He has a Master’s degree from the University of London, is a holder of the Investment Management Certificate Issued by the CFA Society of the UK, and is a fellow of the Geological Society of London.